Tony118g/bundu-restaurant/README.md

 7. Press the "enter" key to create the clone.

 ### The ElephantSQL Database
-The [ElephantSQL](https://www.elephantsql.com/) PostgresSQL Database was used for this project.
+The [ElephantSQL](https://www.elephantsql.com/) PostgreSQL Database was used for this project.

 To set up a database, follow these steps: